Fascial Stretch Therapy (FST) is a manual table-based therapy that has been called by Charles Barkley, “the best stretch of my life”.

 How can this help your athletic performance in life and sport?
 Increased flexibility reduces the risk of injury – especially sprains and strains.
 FST is diverse – it can be used as a dynamic warm-up, a cool down, or to maximize your movement patterns during activity!

-If you are interested in learning more about FST, please check out our webpage, call us at 864.400.8005, or email me directly at email@example.com
+If you are interested in learning more about FST, please check out our webpage, contact us at 864.400.8005, or email me directly at firstname.lastname@example.org

 *If you are dealing with musculoskeletal pain, I would first suggest consulting and visiting Dr. David Jolson, our pain expert!